 Made With Clean, Real Food Ingredients

-You’ll love how this recipe is made with only 7 clean, real food ingredients.
+You'll love how my recipe is made with only 7 clean, real food ingredients.

 Here is how to make this recipe and I'll show you with step-by-step instructions below: